Securing Your Smart Home Devices: Tips to Stay Safe and Smart - Cybershack

 When left unprotected, these devices become risks for physical attacks on your home by burglars, gateways for data theft, and even become remotely controlled devices working as part of a botnet.

-- The easiest one is to ensure your home network has a strong and personalized password which can deter potential intruders.
+- The easiest is ensuring your home network has a strong and personalized password that can deter potential intruders.

 - Keeping your smart devices up-to-date with the latest firmware is also essential.
 Updates often include important security fixes.